- Resource Center

 Helicopter Flight Academies

-One of the best ways to control costs during training is to attend a helicopter flight academy that offers a package deal for earning all the required licenses, certificates, and ratings needed, and offers graduates jobs as flight instructors.
+One of the best ways to control costs during helicopter pilot training is to attend a helicopter flight academy that offers a package deal for earning all the required licenses, certificates, and ratings needed, and offers graduates jobs as flight instructors.
 These deals usually promise a flat rate for training and graduating with a certain number of flight hours, but be aware that the quoted rates are only estimates based on the "average" time taken by previous students.
 If you take more time to hone your skills, expect to pay more than the advertised rates.

 Ways to Build Hours for Helicopter Pilots